A deep backward regression-based scheme for high-dimensional nonlinear partial differential equations: Numerical experiments

-Table~\ref{tex1} complements these visual findings by providing a quantitative comparison between the proposed DBR algorithm and the existing DBDP1 method in \cite{HCPHWX20} across multiple high dimensions ($50, 80, 100$ and $200$).
-For each scheme and dimension, we report the sample mean $\overline{\mathfrak{u}}(0,x_0)$ over 10 independent runs, the empirical standard deviation $\operatorname{Std.dev.}(u^{\pi}(0,x_0))$, the mean absolute error $\mathbb{E}[|u(0,x_0)-\mathfrak{u}(0,x_0)|]$, and the relative error $\operatorname{Rel. err.}(\mathfrak{u}(0,x_0)) = |u(0,x_0)-\overline{\mathfrak{u}}(0,x_0)|/|u(0,x_0)|$.
 Regarding accuracy, the DBR algorithm maintains a relative error consistently below $4\%$ across all tested dimensions, significantly outperforming the DBDP1 method which exhibits errors as high as $13.9\%$ at dimension $50$ and $9.7\%$ at dimension $80$.
 More importantly, the mean absolute error, which represents the average magnitude of the absolute deviation between the true solution and the numerical approximation, is consistently smaller for the DBR method across all dimensions.
 For instance, at dimension $100$, DBR achieves a mean absolute error of $0.008006$ compared to DBDP1's $0.045578$, indicating that the DBR algorithm produces approximations that are substantially closer to the true solution on average.
-This aligns with the papers' claim that the DBR method produces more accurate estimations, particularly as the dimension increases.
-Regarding stability, the standard deviations reported for both methods are generally comparable in magnitude across the tested dimensions.
-The numerical results validate the core theoretical advantages of the DBR method.
+This observation is consistent with the motivation of the DBR scheme, namely that conditional-expectation-based labels can reduce pathwise noise in the training targets.

-\textbf{Example 2.} (see \cite{GMPHWX22}) Consider the following high-dimensional nonlinear PDEs which are equipped with unbounded solution and more complex structure of the form
+\textbf{Example 2.} (see \cite{GMPHWX22}) Consider the following high-dimensional nonlinear PDE with an unbounded solution and a more complex structure:

 where the generator